-We’re pretty excited to share with you are hand-picked selection of best hostels in Tulum.
+We’re pretty excited to share with you our hand-picked selection of the best hostels in Tulum.
 Alongside the usual 3, we’ve collected fantastic party hostels and a special experience for the backpackers out there.

-This Ubud Hostels guide is perfect for YOU, when …
+This Tulum Hostel guide is perfect for YOU, when …

 In this great guide to Tulum Hostels you’ll find: